bhutan

 My solo travel to Bhutan is one of the most highlighted journeys I have ever had.

-For a period of nearly 20 days, I travelled over 5 cities, doing a big loop.
+For nearly 20 days, I travelled over 5 cities, doing a big loop.
 I entered from Phuentsholing and exited from S. Jonghkhar to India.

 And it is not just me for whom travelling solo in Bhutan was a highlight.